WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 ---

-## 🌐 Innovation #5: Capability URLs – Secure, Shareable, Zero-Knowledge Access
+## 🌐 Innovation #5: Capability URLs – Secure, Shareable, Transient-Knowledge Access

 A powerful application of cryptographic addressing is the use of "capability URLs."
 In this model, the URL itself contains all the information required to access and decrypt a resource—typically, a high-entropy secret or token derived from user credentials or generated randomly.